-• In Africa and particularly in fragile countries, which are already poor and dependent on agriculture, water shortages will be increasingly serious.
-Desertification will increase and there will be enormous losses of productive land, as is already occurring in Darfur and neighbouring areas, where the humanitarian crisis is fundamentally linked to a shortage of arable land.
+• In some African countries, which are already poor and dependent on agriculture, water shortages might be increasingly serious.
+Desertification might well increase and result in enormous losses of productive land, as is already occurring in Darfur and in neighbouring areas, where the humanitarian crisis is fundamentally linked to a shortage of arable land.
 Almost three quarters of the agricultural areas of Sub-Saharan Africa, in countries such as Ghana, Senegal and Nigeria, are very vulnerable to climate change.
-The agricultural areas of the Nile may be reduced enormously because of the rising sea level and the increased salinity of the earth.
-In the Horn of Africa, a region, which is extremely poor and very unstable, the reduction of rainfall and the increase of temperature will have a major impact.
-In Southern Africa the drought will increase food insecurity in various areas inhabited by millions of people.
-As a consequence, migratory pressures will increase, above all in North Africa and towards Europe, which could also have impacts in terms of human trafficking and the drug trade, as it is in such activities that many may find the means they need in order to reach more prosperous regions;
+The agricultural areas of the Nile may be considerably reduced because of the rising of sea level and the increased salinity of ground.
+In the Horn of Africa, an extremely poor and very unstable region, reduction of rainfall and increase of temperature is likely to have a major impact.
+In Southern Africa drought might increase food insecurity in various areas inhabited by millions of people.
+As a consequence, migratory pressures will increase, above all in North Africa and towards Europe, which could also have impacts in terms of human trafficking and drug trade, as it is in such activities that many may find the means they need in order to reach more prosperous regions;